 Following the exhibition, some of Craig’s new work of Hull women will be used within the planned new displays at Hull Maritime Museum, as part of Hull’s major maritime project.

-The Maritime Museum is now closed for refurbishment as part of the Hull : Yorkshires Maritime City Project For more information and updates on the progress of the refurbishment check out their website https://maritimehull.co.uk Recognised as one of the most striking buildings in the city, Hull Maritime Museum in Queen Victoria Square will once again shine.
+The Maritime Museum is currently closed for refurbishment as part of the Hull : Yorkshires Maritime City Project with plans to reopen 2025.
+For more information and updates on the progress of the refurbishment check out their website https://maritimehull.co.uk Recognised as one of the most striking buildings in the city, Hull Maritime Museum in Queen Victoria Square will once again shine.
 As part of this transformational project we will breathe new life into the Hull Maritime Museum.